Promote your research—virtually!

 - lifelong women’s health.

-Submission of an abstract to WCHRI constitutes confirmation of the trainee’s availability to present on either November 3 or November 4.
+Submission of an abstract to WCHRI constitutes confirmation of the trainee’s availability to present on November 2.

-Before you start your registration and abstract submission, review the submission and completion requirements.
+Before you start your abstract submission, review the submission and completion requirements.
 Most trainees develop their abstract in a Word document and copy and paste the abstract into the abstract submission form.

 The purpose of your abstract is to:

-- present a large amount of information in a concise manner.
+- condense a large amount into a brief and concise summary.

 - engage and promote your work with a broad audience.